 - “It feels slimy.
 Really.
 Slimy!”

-Once the children had thoroughly explored the remains of the pumpkins, we set up our smelly pumpkin experiment!
+After playing and exploring, we set up what the kids dubbed our “smelly pumpkin” experiment.
 The children and I had talked about decomposition.
 We talked about what it meant, and what was usually observed during the process.
 In a patch of the garden near the playground, we placed the remains of our two pumpkins.
 A few of the other teachers added to the experiment with an old jack-o-lantern, a whole pumpkin, and a small squash.
 This was right after Halloween, during the first week of November.

 Less than a week after we began, one of my students was really into checking out the pumpkins.
 I told him he could get closer to see what was changing.
 We got into a discussion about them, and I asked if he thought the smell of the pumpkins would change as they decomposed.
 He looked at me like I was nuts, then said “no way!”
 I told him to test it out, so he went up to sniff the pumpkins.
 Boy, did he prove himself wrong!
 He was rather excited about the smell, as only a young child could be.

-Throughout the rest of the school year, the kids would check on the pumpkins.
+Back in 2013, the kids checked on the pumpkins throughout the rest of the school year.
 They’d comment on the smell, the shape, the colors, etc. The “squishiness” was also discussed at length by the children, which I found rather amusing!
 We were all SO excited when we noticed that the pumpkins had grown sprouts and leaves by the time we returned from Spring Break.
 I was just as excited as they were, let me tell you!

 Since we had summer camps, many of the kids were able to see what happened to the experiment as the summer progressed.
 We all loved seeing the leaves growing larger, and we were all amazed to see the pumpkin flowers sprout!

-If we hadn’t had a crazy amount of rain over the summer, I bet we would have at least a pumpkin or two by now!
+If we hadn’t had a crazy amount of rain over the summer, I bet we would have at least a pumpkin or two during the new school year!
 Unfortunately, the rain pretty much washed out the plants and ended our experiment.
 Even so, the kids and I really enjoyed watching the life cycle of the pumpkin play out in real time!

 Have you ever done a decomposing pumpkin experiment or grown pumpkins from seeds?
 I’d love to hear about it if you did!